 Get more info on Sydney Park.

-Ian Potter Children’s WILD PLAY Garden
+Ian Potter Children’s WILD PLAY Garden, Centennial Park

-The brand new Ian Potter Children’s Wild Play Garden opened in Centennial Park in October 2017.
+The Ian Potter Children’s Wild Play Garden opened in Centennial Park in October 2017.
 The 6500sq m nature-based play area features a 7m-high climbing tower, wooden bridge, water play area and an open play area where kids are encouraged to use sticks and natural materials to make their own shelters, artworks and games.

 Get more info on visiting the Ian Potter Children’s WILD PLAY Garden here.